-• Oncologists care for patients with cancer.

-- Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions.
+- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions.

 Some referrals to specialists and other providers do not require prior approval.
 Your PCP has a list of providers that you can be referred to directly.
 Before using these providers, please talk to your PCP first.
 If a specialist or other plan provider is not included on this list, prior authorization must be obtained.
 Your PCP is responsible for asking for prior authorization.
 Your PCP will submit the request to our plan's Utilization Management (UM) Department where a decision will be made about the request.
 The UM Department will notify you and your PCP in writing of the status of any request for prior authorization.
 Refer to Chapter 4, Section 2.1 for information about which services require prior authorization.
 If your PCP is part of a medical group or Independent Provider Association (IPA) you may be required to use providers or specialists associated with the group or IPA.
+If there are specific specialists you want to see, find out whether your PCP sends patients to these specialists.
+Each plan PCP has certain plan specialists they use for referrals.
+This means that the PCP you select may determine the specialists you may see.
+You may generally change your PCP at any time if you want to see a plan specialist that your current PCP cannot refer you to.
+If there are specific hospitals you want to use, you must first find out whether your PCP or the doctors you will be seeing use those hospitals.